Rua/ferret/README.md

 ## Contributing

 Since this is a learning project for myself, I'm not looking for contributions from others.
 Issues may be submitted, but keep in mind the early state of the project; a bug may actually be one of the many features that is yet to be implemented.
-If you have constructive suggestions to improve the code, those are also welcome, but try to explain why it's an improvement so I can learn from it as well.
+If you have constructive suggestions to improve the code, those are also welcome, but try to explain how it works and why it's an improvement so I can learn from it as well.

+## Why "Ferret"?

+A few existing Doom engine names are puns on the original name, like "Boom" and "Vavoom".
+Thinking of similar options for a name, I came upon "dook", the name for the noise ferrets make when excited.
+From there, the name became just "Ferret".